furkanbakkal/STM32-Stepper-Motor-Driver/README.md

 STM32-Stepper-Motor-Driver

-Hi!
-This is Istanbul University Cerrahpaşa Electrical and Electronics Engineering graduation project.
+-Hi!
+This project for Istanbul University Cerrahpaşa Electrical and Electronics Engineering graduation.

-It is "STM32 and N-MOS Based Stepper Motor Driver"
+-This is "STM32 and N-MOS Based Stepper Motor Driver"

 - 2 layer PCB
 - Full stepper motor control circuit